Typetura/Typetura/README.md

 }
 ```

 Awesome!
 You should be seeing typetura working.
 But you might be thinking the effect is happening over too wide a range.
 By default, the keyframes map to a viewport range of `0px` to `1600px` wide.
-Change the max to `960px` adding `--tt-max:960;` either locally on the `h1` or globally on the `body`.
+Change the max to `960px` adding `--tt-max: 960;` either locally on the `h1` or globally on the `body`.

 So far, your CSS should look something like this: